icgc-argo/song-qc-module/README.md

-# song-qc-sidecar
+# song-qc-module
-A QC sidecar for Song that performs icgc-argo specific validations of song submissions
+A QC module for Song that performs icgc-argo specific validations of song submissions

 **Creating a verifier program**